NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 GLFW Version 3.4 has a CMake file that generates Visual Studio projects, which can be built using **Visual Studio 2022 Community Edition** (VS2022) and the msbuild tool.

-- In your project folder create, if needed, a folder `dependencies\win\` and change to this folder.
+- In your project folder create, if needed, a folder `dependencies\win\`
+- change to: `dependencies\win\`
-- In that folder, follow this link [from here](https://github.com/glfw/glfw/releases/download/3.4/glfw-3.4.zip) to download GLFW
+- Follow this link [from here](https://github.com/glfw/glfw/releases/download/3.4/glfw-3.4.zip) to download GLFW
 -  Unzip the glfw-3.4.zip file.
 When extracting, make sure you select the option to extract the contents directly into glfw-3.4 (not into a subfolder like glfw-3.4\glfw-3.4).
 If your extraction tool creates a nested folder, manually move all files and folders from the inner glfw-3.4 up to glfw-3.4 and delete the extra subfolder.
   - Use a reliable extraction tool that does not skip hidden or system files.